 Founder / Artistic Director

-As both a principle and guest artist, Mr. Dulepa was often invited to perform in numerous performances and galas around the world, and has toured many European, Asian, and North American countries.
-Vadym have an extensive background in various dance forms, but his primer interest lies in creative movement.
-As a ballet dancer and choreographer, artistic director and teacher, his work examines the art of movement as a medium for communication.
+As both a principal and guest artist, Mr. Dulepa was often invited to perform in numerous performances and galas around the world and has toured many European, Asian, and North American countries.
+Vadym has an extensive background in various dance forms, but his prime interest lies in creative movement.
+As a ballet dancer and choreographer, artistic director, and teacher, his work examines the art of movement as a medium for communication.
 He is exploring the role of dance in different cultures by traveling and interacting with people from Canada and around the world.
 His experience has enabled him to dance and teach in many European, Asian, and North American countries and communities, in a variety of cultural settings.

 Assume that the art of dance lies in its ability to amaze an audience with exhilarating movement possibilities.
 That is why he is continually interested in discovering and exploring possibilities of the human body and its ability to move in a liquid and fascicle manner.